brendankellyODG/opendatagroup.github.io/Product Manuals/Configuration/index.md

 secret:///absolute/path/to/secret3
 ```

-FastScore will look in /absolute/path/to for `secret3`
+ModelOp Center will look in /absolute/path/to for `secret3`

 Note the three '/', instead of the usual two.